-If you’ve recently been injured or undergone a surgical procedure and are feeling pain and discomfort, you might be at a loss for what direction you should turn to for relief.
-Chances are that manual physiotherapy could really help you out!
-If you’re worried or unsure about the benefits of manual therapy, let us ease your mind a bit.
+Have you recently been injured or undergone a surgical procedure?
+Do you feel pain and discomfort?
+You might be at a loss for what direction you should turn to for relief.
+Chances are that manual physiotherapy could help you out!
+Our experts will teach you about the benefits of manual therapy!

 Many of our first-time physiotherapy patients come to their initial appointment thinking “This is going to be even more painful than my current condition.”
 That is not the case at all!
-Our Edmonton, AB physiotherapists have several tools and treatment techniques at the ready that are meant to reduce or even relieve your pain, while simultaneously improving your body’s function.
+Our Edmonton, AB physiotherapists have tools and treatment techniques that will reduce or even relieve your pain.
+Our physiotherapists will simultaneously improve your body’s function.

 What can manual therapy do for me?

-Manual therapy is just one of many forms of therapy a physiotherapist can tap into in order to mobilize soft tissues and joints.
-This particular form of treatment assists with reducing inflammation, decreasing restriction, and increasing your range of motion.
-Our physiotherapists at ProActive Physiotherapy have all received extensive education and training in manual therapy techniques and are capable of creating a customized treatment fit for you and your specific needs.
+Manual therapy is just one of many forms of therapy a physiotherapist can use to mobilize soft tissues and joints.
+This treatment helps to reduce inflammation.
+It will also help to decrease restrictions and to increase your range of motion.
+Our physiotherapists at ProActive Physiotherapy have all received extensive education and training in manual therapy techniques.
+They will create a customized treatment plan for you and your specific needs.